 When threatened, spotted salamanders secrete a mild sticky toxin from their backs and tails that dissuades predators such as skunks, raccoons, turtles, chipmunks, squirrels, opossums, and snakes from eating them.

-Spotted salamanders use ponds for breeding.
-In early spring, they wake from their hibernation and migrate to ponds to mate for several days.
+In early spring, spotted salamanders wake from their hibernation and migrate to ponds to mate for several days.
 They return to the same pond each year.
 Thousands of spotted salamanders will travel to a breeding pond at the same time.
 During the breeding period, females lay up to 200 eggs which are encased in a jelly-like coating.
 The coating helps protect the eggs from predators like fish, turtles, aquatic insects, birds, frogs, and crayfish.

 The spotted salamander is listed by the IUCN as a species of least concern.
 However, development of wooded areas that contain their breeding grounds can put their populations at risk.
 Spotted salamanders are also at risk of being run over by cars when they cross streets to reach their breeding grounds.